wellspringcp/wellspring/09-legislature/09-legislature.md

 Logically distinct `issues` must be defined and nominated separately. `Issues` must be well defined in scope, and must clearly define the exact private property or co-ordination problem they describe.
 Congress may not proceed until the `issue` itself is clearly defined.

 It is intentional that the question of whether or not the subject of the nominated `issue` even constitutes a problem, will be central to the debate.
-A subject may look as if it is a problem, but upon closer examination show itself to be a non-issue, which is already addressed by some existing law or private sector mechanism.
+A nominated `issue` may appear to be a problem, but upon closer examination show itself to be a non-issue, or it may already be addressed by some existing law or private sector mechanism.

 #### Technical consultation during nomination.